Glossary of Mining Terminology

 Pit - A mine.

-Plane - An incline on which a track is laid on which to lower or hoist coal.
+Plane - An incline on which a track is laid on which to lower or hoist material.

-Powder - Explosive chemical in powder form used at the coal face to blast.
+Powder - Explosive chemical in powder form used at the face to blast.

 Prop - A wooden upright post to support the roof.